Hwaseong-si Gyeonggi-do, South Korea Travel Guide

 Hwaseong-si's historical landscape extends beyond its royal tombs, encompassing other locations that tell stories of resilience and faith.

-This site is an important paleontological archaeological location, preserving evidence of ancient life, including dinosaur eggs and footprints.
+This place is an important paleontological archaeological location, preserving evidence of ancient life, including dinosaur eggs and footprints.

-These royal tombs are not only historical but also significant spiritual sites, reflecting the ancestral veneration practices of the Joseon Dynasty.
+These royal tombs are not only historical and also significant spiritual sites, reflecting the ancestral veneration practices of the Joseon Dynasty.

 Built in 1923, this church holds historical significance as a site of resistance and community gathering during the Japanese colonial rule.